Last Modified: October 4, 2021

 How We Collect Information

 WWF and its service providers collect Personal Information that you provide while using the Sites, either directly or through other user actions, including, without limitation, any Personal Information provided or otherwise obtained while the Sites web pages are open.
-For instance, WWF gathers information when you fill out forms on the Sites, including, for example, e-newsletter sign-up forms, donation forms, and advocacy action alerts.
+For instance, WWF gathers information when you fill out forms on the Sites, including, for example, e-newsletter sign-up forms, donation forms, surveys and advocacy action alerts.
 We may also use analytics that enable us to obtain your Personal Information based on your use of the Sites, including, for example, your clicks on Sites pages and page elements as well as information entered into the Sites’ html form fields, regardless of whether the form is submitted.
 We may supplement the information we collect from you with information we collect from and about you from other online and offline sources, such as public databases, social media platforms and from people with whom you are friends or otherwise connected on social media platforms.
 For example, if you choose to connect your social media account to your Site account, certain Personal Information from your social media account will be shared with us.
 This may include Personal Information that is part of your profile or your friends’ profiles.

 We and our service providers may collect Other Information in a variety of ways, including: